garci66/netboot.xyz-custom/README.txt

 set the ilo boot url to the following: http://boot.netboot.xyz/ipxe/netboot.xyz.iso

-  Press Ctrl-B for the iPXE command line...

-then, once booted,
-in the shell call the following:
+then, once booted, select the ipxe shell from the menu in the shell call the following:

 chain https://raw.githubusercontent.com/garci66/pf-boot/main/boot.ipxe